-Also, using the Tag Editor is an excellent feature because we can select different instances even for other regions together!
+Also, using the Tag Editor is an excellent feature because we can select different instances, even for other regions, together!

 Good Example of Tags

 Let’s see some examples of tag ideas to apply to your resources in the Cloud.
-Give us a picture then; why are Tags so valuable?
+Give us a picture, then; why are Tags so valuable?

 Environment: Define which environment this resource belongs to.
 Maybe Dev, QA, Demo, or Production.

 Customer: It depends on your scenario.
 If you deploy servers to specific customers, it’s a great idea to map them.
-Then, later, you can check the costs if this customer is worth keeping or not.
+Then, later, you can check the costs to see if this customer is worth keeping or not.

 Project: If you work by project or milestones, it’s worth tagging your resources, for example, for new projects that are still in Prove of Concept (POC).
 If you are a project manager, it may be helpful to see a Report Cost later and identify which project you need to review the costs and improve your estimation for new projects.

 Terraform: Regardless of which tools you use to automate the provisioning of your resources in the Cloud.
 In this Tag, for example, if we use: Terraform=True, it means that an automated process created this resource.
-So, we can distinguish the resources that we created manually.
+So we can distinguish the resources that we created manually.

 Contact: This Tag is vital.
 Who do we need to call if some bad happens?
 You can specify the telephone number or email; for someone from DevOps or Operations, it could also be the Owner or not; it’s up to you or your scenario.

 URL: It’s very often that you ask yourself, what is the URL that we access this server?
-For example, if the resource is a web server, it’s pretty helpful to have that kind of information that we could quickly discover the URL we can call in the web browser and test if the server is running fine.
+For example, if the resource is a web server, it’s pretty helpful to have that kind of information so that we can quickly discover the URL we can call in the web browser and test if the server is running fine.
 Also, if you are exporting some reports, it’s a valuable column.